datafund/datafund.github.io/index.md

 ### Sample node.js API server implementation for generating consent token (JWT)

 API server implementation is an example of a server for signing a proposed consent receipt and making it into a consent receipt JWT.
-It is runs in Node.js environment. **NOTE: It is not meant to be used in a production environemnt as-is, as it should not be considered secured enough.
+It is runs in Node.js environment. **NOTE: It is not meant to be used in a production environemnt as-is, as it should not be considered secure enough.
 Consider it a reference implementation.
-Putting private key in .js script is NOT considereg secure**
+Putting private key in .js script is NOT considered secure.**

 ### Consent Receipt Suite Demo